Black Friday 2023: 6 Quick Fixes for Your eCommerce Strategy

 Pro tip: Consider reviewing your abandoned basket email sequences ahead of Black Friday to ensure your messages are having the greatest impact possible.
 Optimise subject lines, personalisation tokens and copy in your email marketing to make the most of the increased traffic over the holiday and ensure you’re recovering lost sales.

 By now you should have a good idea of how you can make the most of the surge in traffic through your site.

-With an optimised online shopping experience you’ll not only gain conversions but will build your repeat customer base too.
+With an optimised online shopping experience you’ll not only boost sales but will build your repeat customer base too.

 Remember though, it’s not all about discounts.
 Focusing on the user journey, customer experience and increasing AOV will help you succeed this Black Friday and Cyber Monday and will be beneficial for your eCommerce strategy going forward.

 The Dos and Don’ts of Browse Abandonment Emails

 Discover the best practices of your browse abandonment emails to recapture lost website visitors and enhance your conversion rate.